 THE IMPORTANCE AND BENEFITS OF TAX PLANNING

-Tax planning is a preparation or scheduling of Tax Payment either for short or long term purposes in order to lessen or minimize the taxes being paid by an individual or companies without committing any violations against the law or Revenue Code of Thailand. Â But this is not an easy task, only lawyers with an expertise on this matter can do it.
+Tax planning is a preparation or scheduling of Tax Payment either for short or long term purposes in order to lessen or minimize the taxes being paid by an individual or companies without committing any violations against the law or Revenue Code of Thailand. Â But this is not an easy task, only lawyers with expertise on this matter can do it.

 At G.A.M.
-Legal Alliance, our experienced professional Lawyers, Auditors and Accountants can help you with this matter.
+Legal Alliance, our experienced professional Lawyers, Auditors, and Accountants can help you with this matter.
 Please let us take care of the case and provide you with our legal advice and assistance in the preparation for your Tax Planning.
 This will be carefully done in accordance with the existing rules and regulations of the Revenue code.